Eating, Diet, & Nutrition for Kidney Stones

 - wheat bran

-Talk with a health care professional about how much oxalate should be in what you eat, especially if you had calcium oxalate stones.
+Talk with a health care professional about other food sources of oxalate and how much oxalate should be in what you eat, especially if you have had calcium oxalate stones.

 Get enough calcium